RubyLearning/blog/content/post/2015/04/learn-ruby-the-hard-way-a-book-review.md

 pull request.
 The distractions are minor if you are teaching, or leading a group, but reading this alone could be frustrating as you are trying to dig into what is going on.
 Especially since Zed Shaw states in places, to paraphrase, "Don't worry about it right now, just do as I say."
-He has the right idea, but where there are mistakes it can be very confusing, and very frustrating.
+Once that statement is made, an explicit level of trust being demanded, I believe this lowers the tolerance of omissions and errors dramatically.

 I would recommend the book for those that are leading a 'workshop' or putting together some Ruby classes, that can provide the answers when strange things